aras62/vision-based-prediction/datasets/year_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{vonMarcard_2018_ECCV,
+@article{Wang_2019_PAMI,
-    author = "von Marcard, Timo and Henschel, Roberto and Black, Michael and Rosenhahn, Bodo and Pons-Moll, Gerard", title = "Recovering Accurate 3D Human Pose In The Wild Using Imus And A Moving Camera", booktitle = "ECCV",
+    author = "Wang, Peng and Huang, Xinyu and Cheng, Xinjing and Zhou, Dingfu and Geng, Qichuan and Yang, Ruigang", title = "The Apolloscape Open Dataset for Autonomous Driving and its Application", journal = "PAMI",
-    year = "2018"
+    year = "2019"
 }
 </pre>
 </details>